 Successful Outcomes Rate

-98% of students in the Department of Kinesiology, Nutrition, and Recreation report being employed or furthering their education within six months of graduation.
+98% of students in the Department of Allied Health, Kinesiology, and Sport Sciences report being employed or furthering their education within six months of graduation.

 According to the Bureau of Labor Statistics, the mean annual salary for a dietitian is $64,150.